Jc-alt logo

 key = tuple(charCount)

-# time complexity: lookup operation of O(1)
+# tc: in operation O(1)

 if key not in anaGroup: